Support Groups in Boulder, CO

 Group meets in Boulder, CO 80302

 Hope is not something that everyone has, but it is something everyone deserves.
 I work successfully with adolescents and adults to overcome difficult problems including addiction, substance abuse, trauma, posttraumatic stress disorder (PTSD), relationship problems, and overwhelming emotions.
-Most people suffer from more than one problem at once.
-My expertise allows me to help people resolve compounding problems though an integrative and effective approach.
-My passion is working with complex trauma, intense emotions, and addiction.
+My expertise in both psychotherapy and addictions counseling allows me to help people resolve compounding problems though an integrative and effective approach.
+My passion is working with complex trauma, extremely intense emotions, and addiction.
 I am committed to helping you feel better, uncover your potential, and achieve meaningful goals.

 Verified Verified